luciotato/LiteScript/ast.lite.md

             newLineAfterItem = optNewLine()

-if the closer found, then exit. closer is normally one of: `]` , `)`, `}`
+if now we got the closer, then exit. closer is normally one of: `]` , `)`, `}`

             if closer and me.optValue(closer) #closer found